alejocv7/ros-drone-control/README.md

 * `joy`: The joy library contains a node called "joy_node".
 This node publishes a message with the current state of the joystick's buttons and axes.

-* `cv_bridge` for OpenCV: This provides a bridge to convert between ROS image messages and OpenCV images.
+* `cv_bridge for OpenCV`: This provides a bridge to convert between ROS image messages and OpenCV images.